Products > Assembly

 13. Late Packaging Updates

 Customer packaging requirements are carefully considered when determining optimal reticle placement/packing of customers layout.
 Late packaging updates can invalidate optimal placement.
-Additionally, processing late packaging updates often require the complete rework of complicated vendor ordering instructions.
+Processing late packaging updates can require the complete rework of complicated vendor ordering instructions.
 As a result of these considerations MOSIS finds it necessary to impose a minimum $250 charge for all late packaging changes.
 This fee is in addition to the standard packaging charges, and additional charges beyond the $250 minimum may be necessary if additional wafers are required in order to satisfy the late packaging update.

 14. Bond Wire Electrical Parameters